Australian Spider and Insect Bites

 Severe persistant itching can be a problem especially after multiple grass tick bites.
 First exclude or treat infection.
 The itching itself can cause tissue damage and scarring; severe cases may require short-course systemic steroids to limit itching, provided infection has not occurred.
 Anti-histamines, calamine lotion, lignocaine ointment, bicarbonate baths and paw-paw ointment have been used with success for itching, but like sand-fly bites it can be severe and prolonged.

 More info?
 Scotland Island News have a great practical article on ticks, their life-cycle and bite minimisation strategies.
-There is a great deal of information at Tickalert, an excellent Australian site, and more on the AVRU tick information pages.
+There is a great deal of information at Tickalert, an excellent Australian site, ASCIA, and TIARA.

 These bites, no matter how painful, are only potentially lethal in patients with allergy to the venom of the insect concerned.
 In these patients, a bite should be considered a medical emergency.
 The pressure and immobilisation technique should be applied and the patient immediately brought to a hospital.
 Anaphylaxis should be treated promptly with adrenaline, airway support, colloids, etc.